RoXxxYyy/DSC180A-Methodology-5/index.md

 understand the dynamics of human-agents interaction and the potential for personalized agents behavior.

 **What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**
 A potential change would be explore and apply a new speed up techniques.
 In Quarter 1 Project, we reduce numerical precision by using 4-bit, which while effective in reducing load times, precision will be lowered.
-We will investigate "flash attention" to try to speed up the process to balance performance and precision, since we are going to involve a dynamic human-agents interactions and measure the change of their behavior, lower precision may effect the integrity of the resultssssss.
+We will investigate "flash attention" to try to speed up the process to balance performance and precision, since we are going to involve a dynamic human-agents interactions and measure the change of their behavior, lower precision may effect the integrity of the results.

 **What other techniques would you be interested in using in your project?**
 In addition to sentence similarity, we are interested in using Textual Entailment in huggingface library as a method to measure the logical consistency between texts.
 The approach